austinwillis/context-reducers/README.md

 ## Async Updates

-Actions that need to asyncronous updates can be done using async functions.
+Actions that need to perform asyncronous updates can be done using async functions.

 ```
 export async function getData(state) {